TomoKanazawa/real-time-voting-polling/README.md

 To test fault tolerance:

-1. Start all services as described above
+1. Start all services as described above (coordinator, multiple brokers, publisher, subscriber, and frontend)
 2. Create a poll and cast some votes
-3. Kill the broker service (Ctrl+C in its terminal)
+3. Kill one of the broker services (Ctrl+C in its terminal)
-4. Observe in the coordinator logs that it detects the broker failure and elects a new leader
+4. Observe in the coordinator logs that it detects the broker failure and elects a new leader from the remaining brokers
-5. Restart the broker service
+5. Verify that the system continues to function correctly without interruption
-6. Verify that the system continues to function correctly
+6. You can restart the killed broker to see it rejoin the system

 ## Distributed Algorithms Implementation